MyNameIsCarsten/beatstars-upload/README.md

 You can define the folder where the script looks for via the "file_path.py" module.

+## After execution
+After you have run the script, you will need to manually choose a upload date and submit your upload.

 # Set-Up
 ## Create .env-File for login credentials
 In order for the script to work, you will need to create a file called ".env".
-Open it with a normal text editor and copy thie code:
+Open it with a normal text editor and copy this code:
 ```
 DEVICE_USERNAME="username"
 DEVICE_PASSWORD="password"